 - 2 tablespoon soy sauce or Bragg’s liquid aminos

-- 8 to 10 ounces baby spinach or arugula leaves
+- 8 baby spinach or arugula leaves optional

 - 1 cup panko bread crumbs

-While the potatoes are cooking, you can move ahead.
-In a large skillet (cast iron or otherwise), melt 2 tablespoons butter over medium heat.
-Add the onion and sauté until translucent.
-Then, add in the garlic and mushrooms and sauté, stirring constantly, until the garlic is aromatic, the mushrooms are "sautéed", and the onion is golden.
+- Cook vegetables: Melt 2 tablespoons butter or vegan butter in large skillet over medium heat.
+Add onion and cook until translucent.
+Add garlic and mushrooms.
+Sauté, stirring constantly, until garlic is fragrant, mushrooms are soft, and onion is golden.

-- 35 minutes or until top becomes slightly crusty and golden.
-If desired, melt a little butter and brush the top of the potatoes with it about 20 minutes into the baking process.
-When done, remove from the oven and let stand 5-10 minutes, then cut into wedges and serve.
-Yum yum!
+- Baked 35 minutes or until top becomes slightly crusty and golden.
+If desired, brush melted butter or vegan butter on top of potatoes 20 minutes into baking time.
+When done, remove from oven and let stand 5-10 minutes.
+Cut into wedges and serve.

 - Russet potatoes: Peel and cut potatoes into 1″ size squares before boiling.
 Skip entire ice water bath step.

 - Vegan or dairy free: Use vegan butter and plant-based half and half instead of butter and milk.